 Show me a direct mail campaign that can change the messaging with ease.

 #3 - Results From Direct Mail Are Just Not There!

 Regardless of the larger stats you might find on direct mail for Financial Institutions, we base our efforts on what we see actually working for Credit Union clients, and direct mail continuously disappoints.

 For one large client in the Boston area we recently ran two simultaneous campaigns, one driven by Inbound digital methods (blogging, email, social media, adwords) and one driven by a huge direct mailing that went out to approximately 25,000 households in their geographic area.

 The results speak for themselves.
 From the direct mail driven iPhone giveaway campaign the interest just wasn't there.
 Over the course of the campaign we had a measly 134 views of the landing page and only 10 submissions!!

 But from the e-Book campaign with NO giveaway, where we simply gave away a free e-book we have over 2,000 views and 500+ submissions, and the entries continue to come in each day, even though we are not actively promoting the campaign any longer.

 We also grew the CU's email list by 105 new contacts, and these are people we will now nurture over time in hopes that we will eventually convert them to new members as their relationship with the CU grows and we build more trust with them.

-In the end it is important for your Credit Union to weigh the pros and cons of digital vs. direct mail and make a careful decision.
+In the end it is important for your Credit Union or Bank to weigh the pros and cons of digital vs. direct mail and make a careful decision.
 If you do use direct mail we recommend creating a very specific buyers journey from these print efforts so that you can carefully track results back to their original sources, and then measure your cost versus results to inform future efforts.